 - Fish passage ladder.

-The Saving Water Partnership (SWP) —which is made up of SPU and 18 of its wholesale water utility partners—has set a six-year conservation goal: reduce per capita use from current levels so that the SWP’s total average annual retail water use is less than 105 mgd from 2013 through 2018 despite forecasted population growth.
-In order to meet the goal, the amount of water used per person will need to decrease to offset growth.
-For 2013, the Saving Water Partnership met the goal, using 93 mgd.
+To encourage more efficient water use, the Saving Water Partnership—SPU and its 18 water utility partners—set a six-year conservation goal: reduce per capita use from current levels so that the partnership’s total average annual retail water use is less than 105 million gallons per day from 2013 through 2018 despite forecasted population growth.
+In 2016, our customers met this goal, using only 94.4 million gallons per day.